isomerpages/sciencecentre-emag/_stories/Environment/Behind the Scenes: Amazing Dinoworld 2.md

 investigation of dinosaur extinction and presented a compelling story of resilience that felt deeply human, despite starring nonhuman animals.
-To give a reference for the animators and a sense of humanness to the dinosaur performances, Mr. Ueda and the film crew physically acted out dinosaur movements using 5-metre poles to simulate the dinosaur’s limbs and head positions.
+To give a reference for the animators and a sense of humanness to the dinosaur performances, Mr. Ueda and his team layered multiple visual elements into the eyes of the dinosaurs to convey a sense of empathy and emotion, achieving an exceptionally high level of expression.
+Also, they physically acted out dinosaur movements using 5-metre poles to simulate the dinosaur’s limbs and head positions.
 For instance, the thrilling battle between the Maip and the juvenile Puertasaurus was first played out by human actors and then animated.&nbsp;</p>
 <p>Another key factor in humanising the dinosaur characters was the music.
 Mr. Ueda shared that he wanted the soundtrack to create the impression that the audience was experiencing the feelings of the dinosaurs on their